thorchain/docs/thornodes/overview.md

 Running a malicious node or stealing from the network results in a slashing of this bond.
 Here are the ways in which a validator’s bond can get slashed.

 * **Double Sign** (5% of minimum bond) - if it is observed that a single validator node is committing blocks on multiple chains.
-To avoid this, never run two nodes with the same node account at the same time.&#x20;
+To avoid this, never run two nodes with the same node account at the same time.
 * **Unauthorised transaction** (1.5x transaction value) - if a node sends funds without authorization, the bond is slashed 1.5x the value of the stolen funds.
 The slashed bond is dumped into the pool(s) where the funds were stolen and added to the reserve.

 Bond slashing takes directly from the bond and does not affect rewards.